 by Ben T. McFie

-The Infinite Banking Concept (IBC) is outlined in the book Becoming Your Own Banker by R. Nelson Nash.
-My introduction to infinite banking was on a family vacation to San Diego, California in 2005.
+The Infinite Banking Concept (IBC) or infinite banking life insurance is outlined in the book Becoming Your Own Banker by R. Nelson Nash.
+My introduction to infinite banking life insurance was on a family vacation to San Diego, California in 2005.
 I was only 12 years old when my Dad was reading the book Becoming Your Own Banker, and he was so excited about what he was reading that he was having me and my older brother, who was 14 at that time, sit and listen to excerpts from the book as he read.

 But it was on that vacation, and specifically the message in that book, Becoming Your Own Banker, that changed the course of our family’s life forever.
 Here’s an introduction to the Infinite Banking Concept and how Life Benefits got started.

-But exactly what is infinite banking?
+But exactly what is infinite banking life insurance?
 The Infinite Banking Concept is basically the idea that by funding one or more properly designed dividend-paying Whole Life insurance policy(ies), you will have guaranteed access to cash that you can leverage for anything you choose.

 When we got home from vacation, Dad quickly dug out the term life insurance policies he owned to see if they were convertible to Whole Life Insurance.
 Unfortunately, they weren’t.
 But he met with someone who designed a dividend-paying Whole Life insurance policy like Mr. Nash described in his book.